ExultCorp/adapt-bookmarking/README.md

 adapt-bookmarking
 ===============

-Allows returning users to be either taken to the menu or their last location.
+Allows returning users to be either taken to the menu or their last location when returning to the learning in a new session.

 ## Configuration